Earl of Sutherland: History

 The duke's son, also named George, inherited the Earldom of Sutherland from his mother and the Dukedom of Sutherland from his father.
-The two titles continued united until the death of the fifth duke in 1963.
-The earldom passed to his niece Elizabeth, while the dukedom had to pass to a male heir.
+The two titles continued united in the Leveson-Gower family until the death of the fifth duke in 1963.
+The earldom passed to his niece Elizabeth, 24th Countess of Sutherland (1921–2019), while the dukedom had to pass to a male heir and was inherited by John Egerton, 5th Earl of Ellesmere (1915–2000).

-The subsidiary title associated with the earldom is Lord Strathnaver (created 1230), which is used as a courtesy title by the earl's or countess's eldest son and heir.